 How To Cut Vinyl To Make A Stencil

 Place the vinyl (both removable and permanent are the same) on your Cricut mat face up.
 Choose “vinyl” from the material list and cut using the fine point blade.
 Then we can remove this material from the machine.
-Again, any of the Cricut machines will work with this vinyl.
+Again, any of the Cricut machines will equally work with this vinyl.

 How To Weed A Cricut Stencil